 There are hundreds of other blog entries that focus on Web 2.0, what it means and whether it's really a step forward in the evolution of the Internet.
 It's too early to say if the term will have staying power or if it will fade away as just another marketing slogan.
 For the time being, we'll likely see its concepts put to use throughout the Internet.

-To learn more about Web 2.0 and related topics, follow the links on the next page.
+To learn more about Web 2.0 and related topics, follow the links below.